 Bottom line, it’s about getting new tools and making positive changes.
-Many couples have bad experiences in traditional counseling or therapy, and worry that working with John is going to be like that, only more intense.
-Not so….
-Couples often say how pleasant and valuable their time with John was.
-Even unexpectedly fun.
-And how different a John’s work is compared to therapy in giving them useful results instead of stirring up more upset.
+People who have bad experiences with marriage therapy may worry that working with John will be the same, only more intense!
+Not so.
+Couples report how valuable their time was with John.
+And how different his work is compared to traditional counseling in giving them useful results instead of stirring up more upset.

 Before you arrive, you will do a few hours of preparatory work at home.
 This includes clarifying your positive goals for coming to work with John — what it is you really want to accomplish, what your highest hopes would be for the results you get.
 You will also take an online personality test, to see and better understand things about yourselves and each other.
 This will help John more quickly get to know you as the unique couple you are, based on your personality styles and the specific ways these styles interact.

-Once you arrive, here is an overall picture of how a retreat progresses.
-A marriage intensive can be thought of as a series of sessions, each one being about 3 hours in length.
+Your marriage intensive can be thought of as a series of sessions, each one being about 3 hours in length.
 There are two sessions per day, one in the morning and one in the afternoon, separated by a lunch break.
-Generally, we start around 10:30 AM and end between 5:30 and 6:00 PM.
+Generally, we start around 10:30 AM and end around 6:00 PM.

 We usually start by clarifying your goals and learning about your personalities, your particular style as a couple.
 It then moves on to giving you new tools, information and strategies, and coaching you to apply these tools to make positive changes.
 You will learn about the underlying dynamics are causing the real distress in your relationship and blocking your communication.
 And you will be given powerful tools to overcome these negative patterns.
 This process will give you new means to transform how you interact, opening you up for positive connection, understanding and the start of rebuilding trust.